ArsenalBastion4093/TurboWarp-tetriostats/README.md

 # Introduction

-The repository for the Tetr.io Stats TwrboWarp Extension.
+The repository for the Tetr.io Stats TurboWarp Extension.

 # Usage